-Each card’s benefits, earning potential, and redemption choices will be examined to see if paying a higher annual fee results in a better travel rewards card.
-To get the most out of your travel credit card, you need to pick one that makes sense for your wallet.
+Each cards’ benefits, earning potential, and redemption choices will be examined to see if paying a higher annual fee results in a better travel rewards card.
+To get the most out of your travel credit card, you need to pick one that makes sense for your wallet and your lifestyle.
 Credit cards with the highest advantages and incentives will match your spending habits and provide you with the perks you value most.

 Both American Express and Chase credit cards are well-known for offering generous benefits to cardholders.
 As a result, both of these credit card offers excel in the following areas: